-The top responsive and responsible applicants receiving the highest total combined score and with whom the state entity is able to reach an agreement as to grant terms will be selected for consideration of award.
-Grants will be awarded at the sole discretion of the Commissioner and may deviate from the final recommendations based on scored points solely.
+The top responsive and responsible applicants receiving the highest total score and with whom the state entity can reach an agreement as to grant terms will be selected for consideration of award.
+Grants will be awarded at the sole discretion of the Commissioner and may deviate from the final recommendations of the evaluation team based on scored points solely.